Liquidity in Crisis: Learning from the Pandemic to Improve Treasury Management

 Challenge: During the height of the pandemic, many companies experienced a lack of detailed, daily operating cash flow forecasting.
 This led to unknown liquidity requirements, delayed decision-making and increased risk of cash shortfall, which all contributed to considerable and pervasive disruption.

 Short-term response: Most companies opted to hold excess cash reserves to cover their cash position in case of unexpected events, such as a delayed receipt of funds or an unexpected large outflow.
-Businesses often took this tactic even if it meant borrowing funds just to hold cash, resulting in higher carrying costs and increased risk concentration risk for many.
+Businesses often took this tactic even if it meant borrowing funds just to hold cash, resulting in higher carrying costs and increased concentration risk for many.

 Long-term solution: Ideally, the way forward is to create a robust, rolling cash forecast that projects at least eight weeks into the future.
 You should manage this separately from the standard monthly forecast process handled by the financial planning teams, as intra-month cash fluctuations often vary significantly.
 The treasury team’s cash forecast should include multiple scenarios and stress tests, and accuracy should be monitored so that the forecast methodology can be adjusted as needed.